Kinesiology (Science), University Transfer Loading...

 The Bachelor of Science in Kinesiology degree program explores and studies the many aspects of human movement.
 Graduates with a Bachelor of Science in Kinesiology will be prepared for careers in these fields: active rehabilitation and exercise therapy; ergonomics; active health and fitness; biomedical applications; rehabilitation equipment and technology; and research.

-GPRC can offer you up to two years (60 credits) of appropriate course work to prepare you for admission to year three of the Bachelor of Science in Kinesiology program at the University of Alberta in the Faculty of Physical Education and Recreation.
-You may apply for admission for year two, after completing 30 credits (or more), or for year three after completing 60 credits.
-You must present a competitive GPA.
+GPRC can offer students up to two years (60 credits) of appropriate course work in preparation for admission to year three of the Bachelor of Science in Kinesiology program at the University of Alberta in the Faculty of Physical Education and Recreation.
+Students may apply for admission for year two, after completing 30 credits (or more), or for year three after completing 60 credits.
+Students must present a competitive GPA.

 Admission to Bachelor of Science in Kinesiology requires a minimum average of 70 percent in the following Alberta Education high school courses.
 For course groups, refer to the Classification of Alberta Education Courses.